Ard3ny/ard3ny.github.io/_posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md

 [List out all of the Netbird version and pick the latest one](https://github.com/netbirdio/netbird/releases)

-Right click copy https link and use wget ( my PI has ARM so I’m going with that version and also 32bit so look for v6)
+Right click copy https link and use "wget" ( my PI has ARM so I’m going with that version and also 32bit so look for v6)

 ```bash